zero-one-group/geni/README.md

                 [org.apache.spark/spark-streaming_2.12 "3.0.0"]
                 ;; Optional: Spark XGBoost
                 [ml.dmlc/xgboost4j-spark_2.12 "1.0.0"]
-                [ml.dmlc/xgboost4j_2.12 "1.0.0"]
+                [ml.dmlc/xgboost4j_2.12 "1.0.0"]]}
-                ;; Optional: Google Sheets Integration
-                [com.google.api-client/google-api-client "1.30.10"]
-                [com.google.apis/google-api-services-drive "v3-rev20200618-1.30.10"]
-                [com.google.apis/google-api-services-sheets "v4-rev20200616-1.30.10"]
-                [com.google.oauth-client/google-oauth-client-jetty "1.31.0"]]}
 ```

 You may also need to install `libgomp1` to train XGBoost4j models.
-When the optional dependencies are not present, the vars to the corresponding functions (such as `ml/xgboost-classifier` and `g/read-sheets`) will be left unbound.
+When the optional dependencies are not present, the vars to the corresponding functions (such as `ml/xgboost-classifier`) will be left unbound.

 ## License